twentymurial33/murials_menu/README.md

 This project includes

 - [X] Landing Page
-- [X] Ability to select food groups that lead to the Details page
+- [X] Page to view details of Menu Items
-- [X] Page to view details of menu items
+- [X] Ability to modify and delete the selected menu item
-- [X] Ability to add food items
+- [X] Form for users to add food items

 ### Tech Used
 ---------------------------------------------------